Last Updated on: 11th July 2024, 11:36 am

 Chewing gum, dating back to the ancient Maya, is a billion-dollar industry.
 It is estimated that 374 billion pieces of chewing gum are sold worldwide every year.
 However, traditional chewing gum can have adverse effects on teeth and general health, due to the increased daily sugar intake.

-Sugar-free chewing gums, the only product considered for the American Dental Association Seal of Acceptance, have been shown to offer oral health benefits.
-As we delve into the science behind sugarless gum and its impact on oral health, we uncover the reasons behind its growing popularity and offer 5 benefits for your oral health.
+Sugar-free chewing gum, the only product considered for the American Dental Association Seal of Acceptance, has been shown to offer oral health benefits.
+As we delve into the science behind sugarless gum and its impact, we uncover the reasons behind its growing popularity and offer 5 benefits for your oral health.

 The Science Behind Sugar-Free Gum and Oral Health